|

 Loroi Empire), the Nissek Hegemony, and the Historians.

-The Loroi Union, however, comprises nine distinct alien races
+The Loroi Union itself comprises nine distinct alien races

 under the protection and control of the Loroi military